 Your Winter Hiking Goals Should Involve These Crystalline Frozen Waterfalls

-In the dead of winter, many waterfalls—some accessible roadside, others buried deep in a snowshoe-equipped journey—become surreal spires of ice.
-Some freeze partially.
-Others become massive walls of crystalline ice so thick that adventurous climbers scale them equipped with pickaxes.
+The US is a big and beautiful place, and from frostbitten national parks to urban green spaces, exploring its varied terrain in sub-zero temperatures can reveal mighty waterfalls transformed into giant icicles.
+Some freeze partially, while others become massive walls of crystalline ice so thick that adventurous climbers scale them with pickaxes.
 And once you see them, you'll never forget them.
 To inspire your next cold-weather hike, here are some of America’s most magical frozen falls.